WHS-FRC-3467/Skip-5.14-Nocturne/README.md

 - Added basic Subsystems: Drive, Arm, Shooter, Intake and Stage.
 - Cleaned up and reorganized RobotContainer.jave to make it clearer for new programmers.
 - Shooter subsystem features TunableNumber constants for tuning Velocity PID via the Shuffleboard.
 - Arm, Shooter and Intake use Falcons and therefore the Phoenix 6 library.
-Intake and Stage use Talon SRX, and therefore the Phoenix 5 library.
+Intake and uses Talon SRX, and therefore the Phoenix 5 library.
+- Stage no longer uses Talon SRX, it is testing Thrify Nova.
 - This code uses the CTRE Swerve Generator built into Tuner X. After generating a project using the Generator, copy the newly-generated TunerConstants.java into this code.
 - Development, Testing, and Stable will be used to determine the progress for subsystems/commands/features